 There will no longer be « Premières Côtes de Bordeaux »

 As a result of these changes, all the labels and packaging have been redesigned to reflect the new appellations.
-These labels will be a reflection of the strong and symbolic identity with Cadillac.
+These labels are a reflection of the strong and symbolic identity with Cadillac.
 This AOC is made with a rigorous set of specifications, which allow it to be named after the village of Cadillac.

 Château Suau Tradition "Premières Côtes de Bordeaux" becomes Château SUAU Côtes de Bordeaux